Manage a Virtual Instance for SAP solutions

 - IOPS consumed by the database instance's data disk.
 The graph shows the percentage of disk utilization by all VMs that support the database instance.

 To view properties for the instances within your VIS, first open the VIS in the Azure portal.

 In the sidebar menu, look under the section SAP resources:

-- To see properties of ASCS instances, select Central server instances.
+- To see properties of ASCS instances, select Central service instances.

 - To see properties of application server instances, select App server instances.

 - To see properties of database instances, select Databases.

 Default Instance Numbers